 GeneCards Summary for TRPV5 Gene

 TRPV5 (Transient Receptor Potential Cation Channel Subfamily V Member 5) is a Protein Coding gene.
-Diseases associated with TRPV5 include Hypervitaminosis D and Idiopathic Hypercalciuria.
-Among its related pathways are Ion channel transport and CREB Pathway.
-GO annotations related to this gene include calmodulin binding and calcium channel activity.
-An important paralog of this gene is TRPV1.
+Diseases associated with TRPV5 include Hypervitaminosis D and Pseudohypoaldosteronism.
+Among its related pathways are Ion channel transport and Parathyroid hormone synthesis, secretion and action.
+Gene Ontology (GO) annotations related to this gene include calmodulin binding and calcium channel activity.
+An important paralog of this gene is TRPV6.

-Constitutively active calcium selective cation channel thought to be involved in Ca(2+) reabsorption in kidney and intestine.
-The channel is activated by low internal calcium level and the current exhibits an inward rectification.
-A Ca(2+)-dependent feedback regulation includes fast channel inactivation and slow current decay.
+Constitutively active calcium selective cation channel thought to be involved in Ca(2+) reabsorption in kidney and intestine (PubMed:11549322, PubMed:18768590).
+Required for normal Ca(2+) reabsorption in the kidney distal convoluted tubules (By similarity).
+The channel is activated by low internal calcium level and the current exhibits an inward rectification (PubMed:11549322, PubMed:18768590).
+A Ca(2+)-dependent feedback regulation includes fast channel inactivation and slow current decay (By similarity).
 Heteromeric assembly with TRPV6 seems to modify channel properties.
 TRPV5-TRPV6 heteromultimeric concatemers exhibit voltage-dependent gating (By similarity).

 Vanilloids are a group of compounds, structurally related to capsaicin, thought to exert their actions via vanilloid receptors.
 The vanilloid receptor family (TRPV) is a member of the transient receptor potential (TRP) superfamily of ion channels, and have six members (TRPV1-6).